 I-3.05 All hours in excess of the regular scheduled hours per day, and 40 hours per week until a break of 8 hours occurs, shall be considered overtime.
 All overtime during the regular work week is to be paid at time and one half the Employee's regular hourly rate of pay until a total of 50 hours in any 1 week is worked and after 50 hours the overtime shall be double the Employee's regular hourly rate of pay.
-All hours worked on Saturdays and Sundays shall be paid for at the Employee's regular hourly rate of pay.
+All hours worked on Saturdays and Sundays shall be paid at double the hourly rate of pay